Gusmatto/CypressPushing/README.md

 # Cypress Avanzado

 Welcome to the README for my project!
-This repository contains [description of your project].
+This repository contains test cases for Pushing-IT app [https://pushing-it.vercel.app/].

 ## Cypress